netscaler/netscaler-k8s-ingress-controller/crd/auth/README.md

         spec:
           properties:
             servicenames:
-              description: 'Name of the services that needs to be binded to auth policy.'
+              description: 'Name of the services that needs to be binded to rewrite policy.'
               type: array
               items:
                 type: string
+                maxLength: 127
             auth_providers:
               description: 'Auth Config for required auth providers, one or more of these can be created'
               type: array